The A&DS Design Forum panel consists of expert practitioners with a diverse range of professional skills and experience in the built environment.

 Simon is an Architect, Planner and Urban Designer.
 His architectural career included the Peter Moro Partnership and Shepheard Epstein and Hunter working on Arts and University, public and private residential and mixed use projects.
 After 7 years at the City of Westminster as client lead parks, gardens and street design, Simon was a Director at Urban Initiatives.
 Simon is also on a number of Design Review Panels in Wales, the South West, London and Cambridge.

 Jim is an Architect and Urban Designer with over 40 years’ experience in the design and delivery of major projects in many sectors, some of which have won Civic Trust and RIBA design awards.
 He has enabled masterplanning, healthcare, arts and education projects and is an RIBA competitions assessor.
-He is also Emeritus Professor of Architecture at the Manchester School of Architecture, and a fellow of the Institute of Healthcare Engineering and Estate Management.
+He is also Visiting Professor of Architecture at the Manchester School of Architecture, and a fellow of the Institute of Healthcare Engineering and Estate Management.

 Kevin is a Director at Archial Architects in Glasgow, an educational enabler for Architecture and Design Scotland, and a visiting critic at Duncan of Jordanstone College of Art in Dundee.
 He is experienced in a wide variety of sectors, including residential and masterplanning projects and has a particular interest and expertise in the design of educational buildings.